Skip to main content

 Fernão Lopes Translation Project

-Dr. Amélia Hutchinson, emerita, and the late Professor Teresa Amado, University of Lisbon, as co-directors of an international team of academics in the US and in Portugal have produced the first complete English translation of four medieval chronicles by Fernão Lopes (1380?-1459) spanning a period from 1357 to 1411.
-The unique and invaluable Lopes's chronicles will open many new avenues for research in different fields, including Medieval History, Military Studies, Women Studies, Economy in the Middle Ages, Medicine, and many more.
-The expected date of publication of the four volumes is Spring 2015, in Boydell & Brewer's Tamesis collection. his project has received generous grants from the National Endowment for the Humanities, the Portuguese Direção Geral do Livro, dos Arquivos e das Bibliotecas and the Luso-American Foundation for Development (FLAD).
+Dr. Amélia Hutchinson, emerita, and the late Professor Teresa Amado, University of Lisbon, co-directed an international team of academics in the US and in Portugal to produce the first complete English translation of the extant works of chronicler Fernão Lopes (1380?-1459) spanning a period from 1357 to 1411.
+The unique and invaluable Lopes chronicles, published in 2023, are accompanied by an extensive bibliography and detailed index.
+This translation will open many new avenues for research in different fields, including Medieval History, Military Studies, Women Studies, Economy in the Middle Ages, Medicine, and more.
+This project received generous grants from the National Endowment for the Humanities, the Portuguese Direção Geral do Livro, dos Arquivos e das Bibliotecas and the Luso-American Foundation for Development (FLAD).